 During the course of working with the 27-member Site Committee to modernize this historic campus, the testing and structural engineers concluded that two of the buildings were constructed of un-reinforced masonry.
 The school was immediately closed.

-With unanimous approval from all stakeholders, BCA was directed to proceed on 140,000 sq. ft. of new construction.
-Design and construction documents were completed in 10 weeks, and stamped out of DSA 6 weeks later, which allowed the District to receive additional state funding of $11.5 million for Facility Hardship.
+With unanimous approval from all stakeholders, BCA was directed to proceed on 140,000 square feet of new construction.
+Design and construction documents were completed in 10 weeks and stamped out of DSA 6 weeks later, which allowed the District to receive additional state funding of $11.5 million for Facility Hardship.

-The architectural concept captures the original Tudor style architecture of the 1927 School with the recreation of the main façade (including the ‘drunken sailor’ brick pattern).
-As the new building wraps around the main façade, it transitions to a more contemporary architectural expression (less detail and running bond brick patterns) while being sensitive to the original
+The architectural concept captures the original Tudor style architecture of the 1927 school with the recreation of the main façade (including the ‘drunken sailor’ brick pattern).
+As the new building wraps around the main façade, it transitions to a more contemporary architectural expression (less detail and running bond brick patterns), while being sensitive to the original